devschooldevops/02_linux/1_managing_users_and_groups.md

 - add *alice* and *bob* to the *billing* group
 - configure password aging for *alice* with **chage** command:
   -  password validity 31 days
-  -  the user should receivewarnings 7 days before password expiration
+  -  the user should receive warnings 7 days before password expiration
 - lock *minecraft* account

-## Solutions for DIY Lab
+- create a user *king* and add him in the sudoers file, then test its privileges (run something with sudo)